Litauen/docs.bannerlordmodding.lt/guides/use_ai_with_bl_source.md

 ---

-## Step 6 — Ask Copilot to explore `BLSource`
+## Step 6 — Ask AI to explore `BLSource`

-GitHub Copilot indexes local files in your workspace.
+AI indexes local files in your workspace.
 Example prompts:

 - *"In /BLSource, how does `MissionAgentSpawnLogic` decide spawn positions?"*
 - *"Find the base class for campaign behaviors in /BLSource and explain the tick pattern."*